 One more thing," he said, raising a cautionary finger.
 "Be careful of hippos and crocodiles."
 I gulped.
 "As you make your way up the river."

-Soon after that day in Africa, I decided to follow my dreams and become a full-time writer and photographer.
-I travel the world navigating mighty rivers, tracking wild animals, climbing tall mountains, and creating stories with words and images.
+Soon after that day in Zimbabwe, I decided to follow my dreams and become a full-time writer and photographer.